gsalaman/ps_discord_audio/journal.md

 ![image](https://user-images.githubusercontent.com/43499190/129493232-c5667de3-2945-4fe6-9cdd-78e4e8f85a55.png)

+### Board Front
-Do through-hole soldering for the mixing and pull-up resistor, and solder on the 3 jacks:
+Do through-hole soldering for the mixing and pull-up resistors, and solder on the 3 jacks:

 ![image](https://user-images.githubusercontent.com/43499190/129493284-4464afe5-22ff-4678-a504-fafd1ac3e955.png)